Selling vs Telling. What’s the Difference Between Sales and Marketing?

 Peak Sales: Where to invest your money when times are tough

-5 Responses to “Selling vs Telling.
-What’s the Difference Between Sales and Marketing?”
+11 thoughts on “Selling vs Telling.
+What’s the Difference Between Sales and Marketing?

 If we think about the purpose of all marketing activities, be it advertising, PR, packaging and so on, their ultimate purpose is to sell more, because that’s the whole point of the business as well.
 Building awareness or listening to your client in a sales meeting are both tools that allow you to sell more.